-Known for its railing growth habit and lance-shaped leaves, this plant can be a great addition to hanging baskets.
-The oval leaves can be either plain green or even striped, depending upon the variety.
+It is a small indoor plants popular for its railing growth habit and lance-shaped leaves, this Rubber plant indoor can be a great addition to hanging baskets.
+In addition, the oval leaves can be either plain green or even striped, depending upon the variety.
 Furthermore, the white flower emerges from spring to fall.

 Botanical name: Epipremnum aureum

-Considered to bring good fortune to its owner, pothos is one of the ‘hard to kill’ houseplant that remains green even in dark places.
-Thanks to its creeping nature, you can grow it on the hanging baskets to trail down or train on a trellis as a vine.
+Considered to bring good fortune to its owner, pothos is one of the ‘hard to kill’ living room indoor plants that remains green even in dark places.
+Thanks to its creeping nature which makes it an versatile indoor hanging plants, you can grow it on the hanging baskets to trail down or train on a trellis as a vine.
 Its green leaves are heart-shaped and tinged with cream-yellow splashes.
 This plant absorbs xylene, toluene, and benzene compound and naturally filters the air.

 9. Flamingo Lily